sam20908/mpp/README.md

 #### Customizations

-Customizations of default extents used can be changed via `tag_invoke` within the `mpp::customize` namespace
+Customizations of default extents used can be changed via `tag_invoke` within the `mpp::customize_extents` namespace

 ```cpp
 #include <mpp/utility/config_extents.hpp>